Last Updated On

 Outpatient services are considerably less expensive, perhaps $500 per week.
 Patients report for regular counseling sessions and treatment, but then return to daily living.
 Some specialists believe this option helps patients better navigate the everyday challenges of being in a culture surrounded with urges to consume alcohol.

 It’s time to rethink conventional wisdom, and come up with new strategies for dealing with alcohol use disorder.
 For most people—those without accompanying serious psychiatric problems requiring inpatient care—our method encourages people to remain in their homes, and doesn’t require time off from work, or separation from friends and family.
-For as little as $9 per day, you can receive evidence-based care that is convenient and effective.
+For less than $12 per day, you can receive evidence-based care that is convenient and effective.

 And to clarify: our method isn’t for everyone, but it has been proven to help many people.
 Our company is a young one, founded in 2016, but we are showing a success rate of roughly 60% for members.